 “What are you saying?
 Where in the washroom is he?”

-“He lives in the closet.”
+“He lives in the water closet.”
 My mother in law added.

-Ever since that fateful day when this frog dude flew in from the window and lodged himself (or herself – I am yet to see the frog`s gender) my in laws haven`t used my favourite washroom.
+Ever since that fateful day when this frog dude flew in from the window and lodged himself (or herself – I am yet to see the frog`s gender) my in laws house I haven`t used my favourite washroom.
 Many attempts have been made to retrieve the lost land but to no gain.
 So much so, the territory occupied by the frog has been codenamed ‘Tiger Hills` so that it doesn`t understand my in law`s plans when they are discussed.
-Pity actually, for I found a major disconnect in the codename….why name it after a hill, when the territory in question is a shallow potty?
+Pity actually, for I found a major disconnect in the codename why name it after a hill, when the territory in question is a shallow spot?